-Bath towels are prime locations for germs.
-Towels pick up germs from contact with wet skin and breed more germs as they hang in a warm, humid bathroom.
-Fortunately, careful laundering of your bath towels can reduce the germ count.
-Knowing how to sanitize bath towels effectively reduces the spread of illness in your home and prevents musty odors on towels.
-The process is simple, and all you need in addition to your regular laundry essentials are a few extras.
-This article will help you learn how to sanitize bath towels.
+How often do you sanitize your bath towels?
+They're a prime locations for germs, picking them up from contact with wet skin and breeding more germs as they hang in a warm, humid bathroom.
+Fortunately, careful laundering of your bath towels can help.
+Sanitizing bath towels reduces the spread of illness in your home and prevents musty odors on towels.
+The process is simple, and you only need a few extras in addition to your regular laundry essentials.

-Sort your towels by fabric type and color.
 Place cotton and linen bath towels into separate piles.
-Further separate those piles into whites, darks (such as dark red, dark blue and purple) and lights (like pink, yellow and light blue).
+Further separate those piles into whites, darks (such as dark red, dark blue, and purple), and lights (like pink, yellow, and light blue).
 For multicolored towels, separate according to the predominant color.
 Wash each pile separately to prevent dark colors from bleeding onto light towels.

-Clean with detergent.
-Add 1/4 cup of detergent or, if your bath linens are especially dirty, 1/2 cup of detergent to the washing machine.
+Add 1/4 cup of laundry detergent or, if your bath linens are especially dirty, 1/2 cup of detergent to the washing machine.
 If your washing machine doesn't have a detergent dispenser, pour the detergent into the barrel.
 Along with the detergent, add one 1/2 cup of borax.
 Borax boosts the detergent's cleaning power and reduces odors.

-Remove towels.
-Remove the towels from the washing machine immediately after the spin cycle.
-Place them in the dryer.
-Set the dryer to high heat for cotton bath towels and cool for linen towels.
+Remove the towels from the washing machine immediately after the spin cycle; letting them sit in the washer while they are damp may undo the cleaning you've just done.
+Place them in the dryer, and set the dryer to high heat for cotton bath towels and cool for linen towels.
 If you don't have a dryer, hang the towels on an outdoor clothesline in a breezy, sunny location.
 Sunlight also helps reduce germ count.